AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 - This feature is available for 6.3 and later. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.3

-- In this example, we are going to deploy the below VPCs in Azure:
+- In this example, we are going to deploy the below VNets in Azure:

-  - Transit VPCs (i.e. 10.1.0.0/16 and 10.2.0.0/16) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled
+  - Transit VNets (i.e. 10.1.0.0/16 and 10.2.0.0/16) by utilizing Aviatrix feature `Create a VNet <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VNet option enabled

-  - Spoke VPCs (i.e. 192.168.11.0/24 and 192.168.21.0/24) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
+  - Spoke VNets (i.e. 192.168.11.0/24 and 192.168.21.0/24) by utilizing Aviatrix feature `Create a VNet <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
 Moreover, feel free to use your existing cloud network.

 - Third-party cloud instance has high throughput supported